From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 Anna looks at Darwin with perplexed confusion and is about to respond when-

-“Here you are, Señor,” the waiter trumpets while setting the new basket of freshly fried tortilla chips on the table and removing the empty basket.
+“Here you are, Señor,” the waiter trumpets.
+He set a new basket of freshly fried tortilla chips on the table and removes the empty basket.
 “Buen apetito.”

-With the waiter gone and their food getting cold, Darwin and Anna eat in silence, occasionally making comments on the spiciness of the food or the quality of the wine.
+With the waiter gone and their food getting cold, Darwin and Anna eat mostly in silence, occasionally making comments on the spiciness of the food or the quality of the wine.
 When Anna finishes as much of her burrito as she can, she pushes back her plate and prepares to auger deeper into whatever it is Darwin’s been dodging all evening.
-“One of the things I admire about you,” she beings, “is your ability to almost engage people in something meaningful requiring you to expose a vulnerability, and on that note, how about we get back to whatever it is you’ve been trying to tell me but don’t want to talk about.”
+“One of the things I admire about you,” she beings.
+“Is your ability to almost engage people in something meaningful that requires you to expose a vulnerability.
+On that note, how about we get back to whatever it is you’ve been trying to tell me but don’t want to talk about.”

 Darwin mops up the last of his surplus red chili with his remaining fold of tortilla.
-He pours the last of the wine, grabs his glass and settles back in his chair.
-“What I admire about you,” he coyly starts, “is the way you won’t let go of a thought, it’s gentle yet unrelenting.”
+He pours the last of the wine, grabs his glass, and settles back into his chair.
+“What I admire about you,” he coyly states.
+“Is the way you won’t let go of a thought, it’s gentle yet unrelenting.”
 He slowly sips his wine, letting the tannins dance on his tongue before swallowing.
 He stares at Anna with the blankness she’s seen before as his patented way of stalling.
 After a prolonged delay in need of a swift kick in the ass, Darwin continues.
 “Do you think I’m a good person?”

-Grateful to finally have something to work with, Anna is about to respond when-
+Grateful to finally have something to work with, Anna is about to respond when the waiter magically appears from nowhere.
+“A to-go box ma’am?” the he asks.

 Anna graciously nods, thinking that should sufficiently dispatch him so she can get back to her interrogation.

-“And is anyone be interested in desert,” the waiter persists, “tonight’s flan is next level.”
+“And will anyone be interested in desert?” the waiter persists.
+“Tonight’s flan is next level.”

 “None for me.”
-Darwin emphatically states as Anna nods in agreement.
+Darwin answers as Anna shakes her head with a no.

-“Okay then,” the waiter says, “you folks take your time, I’ll be back with the check.”
+“Okay then,” the waiter concludes.
+“You folks take your time; I’ll be back with the check.”

 “And the other part of me?”
-Darwin whimsically inquires while squirting honey inside his sopapilla.
+Darwin inquires while squirting honey into his sopapilla.

-“Oh, you are good,” Anna quickly counters.
-“You’re like a Houdini with your linguistic slight of tongue but I’m not falling for it, I see right through you.
+“Oh, you are good,” Anna laughs.
+“You’re like Houdini with your linguistic slight of tongue but I’m not falling for it.
+I see right through you.
 A sometimes-dashing desperado for sure, but mostly someone who wants to remain a stranger to the world so he can continue hiding behind the mask he wears, his camouflaged distraction from having to take responsibility.”

-“Responsibility,” Darwin fires back.
+“Responsibility!”
+Darwin fires back.
 “I’m the most responsible person I know.
-I take care of Murphy; I go to Chicago every six weeks to help Ilene with Issac, I help the planet with my self-sustaining life, and I’m good to my neighbors.”
+I take care of Murphy.
+I go to Chicago once a month to help Ilene with Issac.
+I help the planet with my self-sustaining life, and I’m good to my neighbors.”

 “What the hell responsibilities do I have to myself?”

-“Forgiveness,” Anna flatly states.
-She pauses to finish the last of her wine.
+“Forgiveness,” Anna states.
+She pauses to finish the last of her wine and to let the magnitude of her assertion sink in.
 “I’ve never seen anyone burden themselves with as much guilt as you, and I grew up Catholic.
 You’re guilty about what your software company did, about Vincent’s death, about how hard it’s been for Issac.
 I’m pretty certain you’re feeling guilty right now for eating your entire meal and screwing Murphy out of a doggy bag.”

-“Actually,” Darwin whimsically counters, “I’m counting on your left-over burrito to make nice with Murphy.”
+“Actually,” Darwin counters.
+“I’m counting on your left-over burrito to make nice with Murphy.”

 “Don’t be making this about me, I’m wise to your ways.”